 On a possibly related note, one source said the operating system for the Switch will be brand new - but not Android-based despite previous reports.
 Whatever form the dashboard will take, expect the new cross-platform account and reward service My Nintendo to feature, following its debut on smartphone app Miitomo earlier this year.

-Another fan-favourite feature of previous Nintendo hardware - Virtual Console - has been confirmed by Eurogamer sources, debuting GameCube Virtual Console games including Super Mario Sunshine, Super Smash Bros Melee and Animal Crossing.
+Virtual Console has been confirmed by Nintendo, though won't appear on the system at launch.
+While platforms have yet to be discussed, Eurogamer sources have said GameCube Virtual Console games including Super Mario Sunshine, Super Smash Bros Melee and Animal Crossing will appear.

 How powerful will Nintendo Switch games be?

 Nintendo Switch is being powered by a custom Nvidia mobile Tegra processor, with development kits using something similar to the X1 chip that's found in the Shield Android TV console and the Google Pixel C tablet.

 Leaked specs confirmed by Digital Foundry before release however reveal there is a difference when the system is docked (for playing on a TV) and undocked (when playing on the move).
 While the CPU remains the same, the system will run at 40% of the speed - from 768MHz to 307.2MHz - when undocked, with developers allowed to keep it at the lower spec when docked if they so choose.

 However, just before release it was revealed developers are also able to opt for a new performance mode that increases GPU speeds by 25% - up to 384MHz - if they so wish.